djangoadvent/djangoadvent-articles/1.3/andrewgodwin_CBV.rst

             else:
                 return super(MyDateDetailView, self).get_year()

-You can see that it's very easy to provide arbitary new code paths at key decision points without copying-and-pasting the old function definition.
+You can see that it's very easy to provide arbitrary new code paths at key decision points without copying-and-pasting the old function definition.
 In fact, class-based views make code reuse a very easy thing; here's the actual definition of that ``DateDetailView`` in the Django 1.3 source code